日本語

 Is there an audition?

-We ask potential students to send an audio or video recording of a piece they can play confidently, to give an idea of their current level.
+We ask potential students to send a video recording of the audition materials below.
 We will request this once you register for the band.

 Am I guaranteed a place in the band?